 If you and your students have used Canvas Quizzes for homework, you are certain all your students will have access to a computer at the time of the exam, and your exam is mostly multiple choice and short answer, you might consider Canvas Quizzes.
-Otherwise consider Canvas Assignments for file uploads of docs and other file types or Gradescope for bubble sheets or scanned handwritten work.
+Otherwise consider Canvas Assignments for file uploads or Gradescope for bubble sheets or scanned handwritten work.

 What you should know before using Quizzes